ratulalahy/intro_to_swe/projects/milestone-1.md

 ## Overview

+In the real world, the first days of a software project can feel like setting sail on a long voyage.
+You would not simply jump into a boat and start rowing.
+You would choose your crew, decide where you are headed, gather supplies, and make sure your navigation tools actually work.
+Software development is no different.
+The smartest teams spend time aligning their vision, clarifying responsibilities, and setting up their tools before writing a single line of code.
+This is what keeps projects from drifting off course.

-Imagine launching a tech startup where a fresh app idea sparks excitement, but success hinges on solid groundwork—like forming a team and setting up tools to avoid future chaos.
-In this milestone for your *Introduction to Software Engineering* course project, your team of 3-5 members will kick off a {span .text-gradient-todo}`**To-Do List**` app aimed at helping busy students or professionals manage tasks efficiently.
-Drawing from real-world practices at companies like Google or Trello, you'll establish team structure, a project vision, an initial feature backlog, and tools like GitHub and Zenhub.
-This builds directly on foundational concepts from the course intro, version control, and Agile processes, ensuring a smooth start without diving into detailed requirements yet.
+In this milestone, you will take those same professional first steps.
+Your team of three to five members will begin work on a {span .text-gradient-todo}`**To-Do List**` app designed to help busy students or professionals manage their tasks efficiently.
+Following practices used at companies like Google or Trello, you will establish your team structure, craft a clear project vision, build an initial feature backlog, and configure tools such as GitHub and Zenhub.
+These activities connect directly to what you have learned about version control, Agile methods, and team collaboration, giving you a smooth and confident start before diving into detailed requirements.

-By the end of this milestone, your team will have a organized setup, a high-level feature list, a draft plan, and working tools, laying the foundation for future iterations.
-All submissions use GitHub releases for professional versioning.
+By the time this milestone is complete, your team will have a fully organized setup, a prioritized feature list, a draft project plan, and a working toolkit ready for future development cycles.
+Every submission will be documented through GitHub releases, giving you hands-on experience with the professional versioning practices used by real-world software teams.
+This is your launchpad for the rest of the semester — get it right now, and every step that follows will be easier and more effective.

 ---